ystia/yorc/doc/run.rst

-Starting Janus
+Starting Yorc
 ==============

 Starting Consul
 ---------------

-Janus requires a running Consul instance prior to be started.
+Yorc requires a running Consul instance prior to be started.

-Here is how to start a standalone Consul server instance on the same host than Janus:
+Here is how to start a standalone Consul server instance on the same host than Yorc:

 .. code-block:: bash